SofiaBlnchrd/AdaptiveFiltering/Readme.md

    r=range(N); #range of the signal
    return D[r],outputF[r]
 ```

+# Test suite
-define a test suite using the Mackey-Glass series and LMS from padasip library
+I define a test suite using the Mackey-Glass series and compare results with the LMS from padasip library

 # That's all
 That's all Folks..